joshuagryphon/plastid/docs/source/tour.rst

 is provided for :term:`read alignments` in `BAM`_ format.

 |GenomeArrays| can be indexed by |GenomicSegments| or |SegmentChains|.
-Doing so returns a vector of counts at each positionin the |GenomicSegment|
+Doing so returns a vector of counts at each position in the |GenomicSegment|
 or |SegmentChain|, with 5' to 3' coordinates relative to the chain (i.e. for reverse-strand features, position 0 of the vector corresponds to segment.end)::